Experienced Richmond VA Traffic Lawyer

 - Increased automobile insurance premiums

-In this case, Riley & Wells represented a client who was arrested for felony hit and run.
+Our traffic lawyers represented a client for felony hit and run.
 The accident involved personal injury.
-The client was driving thru the Intersection of W. Broad Street & N. Belvidere Street in the City of Richmond.
-The client was driving the speed limit.
-The vehicle struck an object later determined to be a pedestrian standing at a crosswalk.
-The pedestrian suffered personal injury.
+The client was driving through an Intersection in the City of Richmond.
+The vehicle struck an object later determined to be a pedestrian near a crosswalk.
+The pedestrian was injured.
 The client circled the block to return to the scene of the accident.
 The client explained to police that she never saw a pedestrian.
-The Commonwealth Attorney believed our client was in violation of the law.
-We disagreed.
-We entered a not guilty plea and argued the case.
 The Judge agreed with our argument that our client was not in violation of the Hit & Run law and dismissed the case.

 Richmond Reckless Driving Speeding 81/55 DISMISSED

-In this case, our attorneys represented a client from New York who was pulled over by a State Trooper.
-The State Trooper used R.A.D.A.R. to calculate our client’s alleged speed.
-The trooper issued a reckless driving speeding ticket to our client.
-The State Trooper alleged a misdemeanor reckless driving violation pursuant to Va.
-Code 46.2-862 due to the speed of 81 miles per hour in a 55 mile per hour speed zone.
-We were able to appear in Court for our client without her having to return from New York.
-We were also successful with our arguments to protect our client.
-Our motion to have the case dismissed was granted.
+Our traffic attorneys represented a client from New York for reckless driving because he was driving 81 mph.
+The State Trooper used R.A.D.A.R. to calculate the speed.
+The State Trooper alleged a criminal misdemeanor reckless driving violation pursuant to Va.
+Code 46.2-862 due to the speed of 81 mph in a 55 mph speed zone.
+We were able to appear in Court for our client without her having to return.
+We were successful with arguments to protect our client.
+We convinced the Judge to dismiss the case.

 Richmond DUI with BAC 0.10 DISMISSED

-In this case, our Richmond VA traffic attorneys represented a DUI client.
-The client was driving his vehicle with defective equipment.
-A Richmond police officer saw this and made a traffic stop.
-The police officer detected an odor of alcohol and began to investigate.
-Our client performed field sobriety exercises and did well on all the tests.
-The police officer believed he had probable cause to make the arrest.
-A Breath Test was performed at the police station.
-The machine produced a blood alcohol content (BAC) result of 0.10.
-Riley & Wells exposed flaws in the arresting officer’s investigation.
-We also argued the intoxication inference that the law allows.
-Intoxication must be proved at the time of operating the motor vehicle and not at the police station.
+Our lawyers represented a client who was pulled over by the police for defective equipment.
+The police officer suspected our client of DUI.
+Our client performed well on all the field sobriety exercises.
+A Breath Test at the police station produced a blood alcohol content (BAC) result of 0.10.
+We also made permissible inference breath test arguments.
+Intoxication must be proved at the time of operation not at the police station.
 The Judge agreed with our arguments and theory of the case.
-The Court granted our motion and DISMISSED our client’s case.
+Case dismissed.

 Contact us today for a free evaluation of YOUR case!